felfbcn/my-go-lab/README.md

 # :video_game: my-go-lab
-My lab to learn, test and play with Golang
+My lab to learn, test and play with Golang.